explosion-mental/mage/README.md

 - A patch that removes bar functionality (so no font loading are needed), which detaches mage from drw.c and drw.h and it's xft dep.
 - Order functions alphabetically
+- Sort directory entries whether by giving `mage` a directory as an argument or by using `-r`

 # decisions